 SELECT confirm, ordertimestamp FROM orders WHERE confirm < 2000 AND vendorid = 1234 ORDER BY confirm DESC LIMIT 1Will find the previous record to confirm number 2000.

 There is some slick syntax like BETWEEN and IN writing terser WHERE clauses.
 LIKE 'Mc'; gives you wildcard matching.
-You can also summarise data with queries like this to get the count of people in each state (not bothering with states with one or fewer people.)
+You can also summarise data with queries like this to get the count of people in each state (not bothering

 SELECT state, count(*) FROM contacts WHERE age > 18 GROUP BY state HAVING COUNT(*) > 1 ORDER BY state;

-UPDATE contacts SET last_name='Brown', state='WA' WHERE acct=2103 AND state='MA';By adding AND state="MA" you ensure no recent changes have been made by someone else.
+UPDATE contacts SET last_name='Brown', state='WA' WHERE acct=2103 AND state='MA';By adding AND state=MA you ensure no recent changes have been made by someone else.

 INSERT INTO contacts(last_name, first_name, city, state) VALUES('Brown','James','Seattle', 'WA');With INSERT, you have to supply all the must enter fields.
 For bulk insertions, there is the LOAD TABLE command that accepts a file of comma and apostrophe delimited data.